azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 ## Request proxying

-`stubby4j` can proxy requests to other services.
-This supports an ability to configure a proxy/intercept where requests are proxied to another service (i.e.: a real, live service), when such requests did not match any of the configured stubs.
+As of `v7.3.0`, the `stubby4j` has a new feature that enables you to configure a proxy/intercept where requests are proxied to another service (i.e.: a real, live service), when such requests did not match any of the configured stubs.

-In order to configure a proxying behavior, you need to add a YAML configuration describing a proxy to an existing YAML stub `request`/`response` configuration.
-(See [Endpoint configuration HOWTO](../README.md#endpoint-configuration-howto)).
+On this page you will learn how to add a proxy configuration described in YAML to an existing stub `request`/`response` YAML configuration that you created as part of [Endpoint configuration HOWTO](../README.md#endpoint-configuration-howto).
 Keep on reading to understand how to configure a proxy.

-As of stubby4j `v7.3.0` it is possible to configure only `one` proxy configuration that serves as a catch-all for all requests that don't match any of the `stubby4j`'s stubs.
+Currently, it is possible to configure only `one` proxy configuration that serves as a catch-all for all requests that don't match any of the `stubby4j`'s stubs.
 In the future enhancements to the request proxying functionality, multiple proxy configurations will be supported.

 ### Table of contents